This article was updated on 7 January 2019.

-MoneySmart has been around for a really long time and is one of the pioneers of the Singapore personal finance website scene.
-Because of that, their website contains a wealth of information on almost anything you could want to learn.
+MoneySmart has been around for a really long time and is one of the pioneers of Singapore personal finance space.
+Because of this, their website contains a wealth of information on most personal finance topics which you may be interested in.

 By covering personal finance topics in an easy-to-understand manner for the layperson, MoneySmart makes a great starting off point for anyone just starting to learn about personal finance.

-Their blog touches on a range of personal finance and investment topics, some of which are curated from posts on their Facebook group.
-That is actually a good thing, since regular posters on their group include many great financial bloggers and people in the financial industry.
+Their blog touches on a range of personal finance and investment topics, some of which are curated from posts from their Facebook group.
+This is actually a good thing, since regular posters on their group include many financial bloggers and people in the financial industry.

 #4 For Tomorrow